This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Visit Lake Louise

 Because I lived in the Rockies for several years, I’ve been lucky enough to visit Lake Louise so many times.
-In fact, I’ve pretty much done all the best things to do in Lake Louise from canoeing on the lake to hiking one of the many awesome trails there.
+In fact, I’ve pretty much done all the best things to do in Lake Louise, from canoeing on the lake to hiking one of the many awesome trails there.

 The Lake Agnes Tea House Trail is one of my favorite hikes here.
 It begins at the lake’s edge and takes you well above Lake Louise, where you can glance down and see areas of the lake from afar.
 The Lake Agnes Tea House Trail is a somewhat challenging, but not technical, 7.3-kilometer (4.5-mile) return trail.

 Alternatively, the Banff hop-on-hop-off bus includes a stop at Lake Louise as well as Johnston Canyon, Moraine Lake, and Samson Mall in the heart of Lake Louise Village.
 It’s a great option if you don’t want to drive there yourself but still want to have the freedom to explore the lake in your own time.
-A ticket for the bus costs $67 CAD and you can choose to stop at every stop along the way, or just choose a select few.
+A ticket for the bus costs $80 CAD and you can choose to stop at every stop along the way, or just choose a select few.

-Note: From May 13th until October 10th, you’ll be required to pay $12.25 CAD per vehicle per day to park at Lake Louise lakefront (2022 updated price).
-The paid parking is in effect from 7 am until 7 pm daily.
+Note: From May until mid-October, you’ll be required to pay $36.75 CAD per vehicle per day to park at Lake Louise Lakefront (2024 updated price).
+The paid parking is in effect from 3 am until 7 pm daily.

 Where to Stay in Lake Louise:

-If your itinerary allows, do yourself a favor and stop for a least a night in Lake Louise.
+If your itinerary allows, do yourself a favor and stop for at least a night in Lake Louise.
 The only problem is sometimes it can be hard to find somewhere to stay in Lake Louise (hotels often book up well in advance.)
 But if you can, book a hotel in Lake Louise Village.

 6. See Moraine Lake